-If you don't have any greek yogurt on hand you can substitute for some sour cream.
-Not as healthy as plain greek yogurt but it is similar in consistency and will still give you the desired results.
+If you don't have any Greek yogurt on hand you can substitute it for some sour cream.
+Not as healthy as plain Greek yogurt but it is similar in consistency and will still give you the desired results.

 If you are a Taco lover, you need to check out our Top 5 Taco Recipes.